ABDELRAHMAN-ELRAYES/AI_based_Medical_website/README.md

      ```

 4. Configure Google OAuth:
-   - Set up a Google Cloud project and enable the OAuth 2.0 API.
+   - Set up a Google and enable the OAuth 2.0.
    - Add your client ID and secret to the `.env` file.

 5. Start the development server: